Litter Box Liners: Do They Actually Work or Cause More Problems?

 The main reason is simple: cleaning the litter box is messy and time-consuming.

-Dumping old litter, scrubbing the box, and drying it out isn’t something anyone looks forward to doing every week.
+Dumping old litter, scrubbing the box, and drying it out is not something anyone looks forward to doing every week.
 Liners promise a shortcut.
-Lift, tie, toss, and you’re done.
+Lift, tie, toss, and you are done.

 They also seem like a way to deal with lingering smells.
-Once a plastic litter box starts holding onto odor, even a full wash doesn’t always fix it.
+Once a plastic litter box starts holding onto odor, even a full wash does not always fix it.
 A liner feels like a way to keep waste from touching the box directly.

 Another reason is wear and tear.
 Scraping clumps off the bottom can leave marks over time, and liners look like a way to avoid that altogether.

 On paper, it all makes sense.
-That’s why liners sound like such an easy upgrade at first.
+That is why liners sound like such an easy upgrade at first.

 The Real Problems With Litter Box Liners